 We entered into an At Market Issuance Sales Agreement ("At Market Agreement") with MLV & Co.
 LLC and B Riley FBR, Inc. (May 27, 2016, as amended August 2017), under which we may, from time to time, issue and sell Common Shares at market prices on the NYSE American or other U.S. market through the distribution agents for aggregate sales proceeds of up to \$10,000,000.
 During 2017, we sold 1,536,169 Common Shares under the At Market Agreement at an average price of \$0.76 per share for gross proceeds of \$1.2 million.
 After deducting transaction fees and commissions and all other costs, we received net proceeds of \$1.1 million.
-There were no shares sold under this agreement in 2018.
+There were no shares sold under this agreement in 2018 or 2019

-In September, we completed a US\$10 million public offering of Common Shares.
+In September 2018, we completed a US\$10 million public offering of Common Shares.
 The offering of 12,195,122 Common Shares and accompanying warrants to purchase up to 6,097,561 Common Shares, at a combined public offering price of \$0.82 per common share and accompanying warrant, closed on September 25, 2018.
 We also granted the underwriters a 30-day option to purchase up to 1,829,268 additional common shares and warrants to purchase up to an aggregate of 914,634 Common Shares on the same terms.
 The underwriters exercised a portion of their option to purchase additional securities at closing, acquiring 867,756 additional warrants to purchase an aggregate of 433,878 Common Shares.
 Including the partial exercise of the option, The Company issued a total of 12,195,122 Common Shares and 13,062,878 warrants to purchase up to 6,531,439 Common Shares.
 Because the warrants are priced in US\$ and the functional currency of Ur-Energy Inc. is C\$, this created a derivative financial liability.
 The liability created, and adjusted quarterly, is a calculated fair value using the Black-Scholes technique described below as there is no active market for the warrants.
 Any income or loss from the quarterly adjustment is reflected in net income for the period.
 We anticipate that the public offering proceeds will be used to maintain and enhance operational readiness; additionally, proceeds may be used for working capital and general corporate purposes.

-Collections for the year from U3O8 sales totaled \$23.5 million.
+Collections for the year from U3O8 sales totaled \$32.3 million.

-Operating activities used \$5.4 million of cash resources during the year ended December 31, 2018 as compared to generating \$5.5 million in 2017.
-The net income for the 2018 was \$4.4 million more than the corresponding income in 2017 but included a \$3.5 million gain from the monetization of 2021 term contracts, which was not considered an operating activity.
-In addition, \$9.8 million was used to increase inventory balances, primarily at the conversion facility.
+Operating activities generated \$4.0 million of cash resources in 2019 as compared to 2018, during which we used \$5.4 million of cash resources.
+Net income for 2019 was \$12.9 million less than the corresponding income in 2018 but 2018 included a \$3.5 million gain from the monetization of 2021 term contracts, which was not considered an operating activity.
+In addition, \$9.8 million was used to increase inventory balances in 2018, primarily at the conversion facility.

-Investing activities included receiving \$3.5 million from the monetization of 2021 term contracts.
+Investing activities used \$0.2 million in 2019.
 The Lost Creek Project does not require significant capital expenditures and its sustaining capital expenditures have generally been less than \$0.3 million per year.